philferriere/mscstexta4r/README.md

 This API returns a list of strings denoting the key talking points in the input text.
 English, German, Spanish, and Japanese text are supported.

+## Package Installation

 To use the `{mscstexta4r}` R package, you **MUST** have a valid [account](https://www.microsoft.com/cognitive-services/en-us/pricing) with Microsoft Cognitive Services.
-Once you have an account, Microsoft will provide you with an [API key](https://en.wikipedia.org/wiki/Application_programming_interface_key).
-This key will be listed under your subscriptions.
+Once you have an account, Microsoft will provide you with an [API key](https://en.wikipedia.org/wiki/Application_programming_interface_key) listed under your subscriptions.
 After you've configured `{mscstexta4r}` with your API key, you will be able to call the Text Analytics REST API from R, up to your maximum number of transactions per month and per minute.

-## Package Installation

-You can either install the latest **stable** version from CRAN:
+You can install the latest **stable** version of `{mscstexta4r}` from CRAN as
+follows:

 ```r